Why is bus and rail based public transport not meeting the needs of communities in Aotearoa New Zealand?

 There are 16 regions in Aotearoa New Zealand, with 1 region having a population over 1 million, 1 region having a population over 600,000, 2 regions having populations over 500,000, 1 region having a population over 300,000, million, 2 regions having populations over 200,000, 4 regions with populations between 100,000 to 199,999 and 5 regions with populations less than 99,999.

 More densely populated regions like Auckland, Wellington, Canterbury and lessor extent Waikato have better public transport services and less populated regions have little or no public transport services like the Westland region.

 The cost to each region with a population, less than 300,000 to maintain and operate a regional public transport system is expensive, especially for those regions who have populations less than 200,000.

 Unfortunately, for too long politicians in councils and central government have spent most transport dollars on trying to make driving easier.
 By putting cars first and denying us affordable and frequent transport choices, they have forced more and more people to drive allowing for carbon and other toxic emissions to escape into the atmosphere warming our planet.

-It about time that Aotearoa New Zealand has an integrated subsidize 'turn up and go' national bus, passenger rail and ferry public transport system, with its own 'open' national 'tap and go' payment/ticketing system, a national information and timetable website and associated smart phone travel app that contains all 'turn up and go' and 'book and travel' bus, rail and ferry services linking communities across Aotearoa New Zealand 16 regions.
+It about time that Aotearoa New Zealand has a national integrated subsidize 'turn up and go' national bus, passenger rail and ferry public transport system, with its own 'open' national 'tap and go' payment/ticketing system, a national information and timetable website and associated smart phone travel app that contains all 'turn up and go' and 'book and travel' bus, rail and ferry services linking communities across Aotearoa New Zealand 16 regions.

 - New Zealand's National Public Transport Network

-- New Zealand's Regional Passenger Rail Network
+- New Zealand's New Regional Passenger Rail Network

 - Light Rail for Branch Lines